easybuilders/easybuild-tutorial/docs/practical_information/README.md

 If the last command prints a Python version (like `Python 3.8.2`), then your host is compatible.

-If you see a message like "`Illegal instruction (core dumped)`", the processor in your system is *not* compatible with the pre-installed software stack.
+If you see a message like "`Illegal instruction (core dumped)`", the processor in your system is *not* compatible with the pre-installed software stack, and you will have to use another system to participate in the tutorial.